chamikaradk/Copolymer-classical-topology-generatoror-for-MD-simulations/README.md

 # Copolymer-classical-topology-generator-
-Generates GROMACS topology and parameter files for mixed random copolymer systems containing two types of monomers (tested for N2200 alkylated and glycolated polymer chains, modeling P10 to P90 chains).
-Ex: Set the array input to  [1,1,1,1,1,1,0,1,1,1] to get a 10mer chain with alkyl side chain groups attached to the 7th monomer unit.
+Generates GROMACS topology and parameter files for mixed random copolymer distributions. copolymers can contain up to two types of monomers (tested for N2200 alkylated and glycolated polymer chains, modeling P10 to P90 chains).
+Ex: To get a 10mer chain with alkyl side chain groups attached to the 7th monomer unit, simply set the array input to  [1,1,1,1,1,1,0,1,1,1].
+By using the dist.ipynb code, you can automatically generate polymer distributions of P90 chains.

 1. Input the information about the two polymers inlcuding DFT calculated potentials example inputs are provided, which is the N2200 monomer and it's glycolated chain versions